jinlang226/MIT-6.824-Distributed-System/lec03/GFS.md

 Not gaurantee correct data, but performance

 ## Master Data
+* (Non-volatile memory (NVM) or non-volatile storage is a type of computer memory that can retain stored information even after power is removed.
+In contrast, volatile memory needs constant power in order to retain data.)
 * file name -> array of chunk (64 megaByte?bits) handles (on disk, nv, Non-Volatile CACHE)
 * handle ->
     * list of chunk servers(not writen in the disk, v),